 A demand for labour that has now outstripped supply in a worrying way.
-“In the last three years we haven’t been able to hire a single Polish person,” Aleksandra Rucinska, human resources manager at Tawo, a textile company that relies on clients of the Ikea weight, tells Bloomberg, for example.
+“In the last three years we haven’t been able to hire a single Polish person,” Aleksandra Rucinska, human resources manager at Tawo, a textile company that relies on clients of the Ikea weight.

 The main reason for this is very low population growth, a problem shared by neighboring Hungary and, more generally, by the entire former communist area, where the International Monetary Fund fears a quarter decline in the workforce by 2050.
 In 2019, there are currently 9.7 new births per thousand inhabitants, down by 1.46% compared to 2018, and the policies to relaunch the birth rate of the conservative government of Freedom and Justice have not yet had the desired effect.

 What makes these policies ineffective is in part the scale of migration in past years, when hundreds of thousands of citizens of child-bearing age left the country to start families abroad, leaving behind a homeland where the average age is increasingly high.
 Without taking into account ethnically Poles that descend from past immigration – mainly Americas and France- , there are around 6 to 8 millions Poles in the world that were actually born in Poland, with around half of them being under 35.

 In recent times it has mainly been the arrival of workers from Ukraine and Belarus that has been supplying part of the demand for labour, but it is a flow that has started to run out, so much so that some sectors in search of low-skilled personnel, such as the catering sector, have been forced to look for resources in Nepal or the Philippines in the last ten years.
 This however is not viable on the long term, as both communities, though providing qualified and competent workforce, only desire returning home on the long term, as it has been shown by studies on those communities specifically.